 What Does Stress Do To Cats?

 If you suspect that your cat is stressed or suffering from anxiety, you may wonder how this affects your cat.
-Stressed cats are more susceptible to health issues than relaxed, happy cats.
-Chronic stress can also dramatically change your cat’s behavior.
+Stressed cats are more susceptible to health or behavioral issues than relaxed, happy cats.

 Let’s look at what stress can do to your furry friend:

-- Owner-Directed Aggression – This is a widespread behavioral problem.
-It’s often seen in cats that come from pet stores or have not received adequate socialization with people.
+- Owner-Directed Aggression – Aggression is often seen in cats that come from pet stores or have not received adequate socialization with people.
 It can also occur in indoor cats that don’t have an outlet for their predatory instincts.

 - Feline Lower Urinary Tract Infection (FLUTI) – This term refers to a constellation of disorders affecting a cats’ lower urinary tract (the bladder and urethra).
 It has many potential causes, although stress is one of the major ones.